 These series of posts are about Latina travel bloggers connecting with their ‘motherland’, also known as the country that one or both parents are from, where they were born but only spent their childhood there, where close or extended family still live, and/or they have visited throughout their life.

-This is a continuation of last week’s post about Embracing my Sangre Indígena in Colombia.
-2010 was an incredible time to be in Colombia because safety and security was at an al time high, and this kind of trip would have never happened prior to that year.
+This is a continuation of my last article about Embracing my Sangre Indígena in Colombia.
+2010 was an incredible time to be in Colombia because safety and security was at an all time high, and this kind of trip would have never happened prior to that year.
 This trip served to help me learn about different cities and regions in my mother’s country (aka the ‘motherland’), some brief history of certain Indigenous groups, a look into my own privilege, my inner dialogue, and more.
 I introduced the nine stops we made during my road trip in Colombia starting in Bogotá with the longest stop being Santa Marta on the coast, and then back:

 Zipaquirá is a salt mine frequented by many who want to visit the extensive caves, carved out ruins, and a historical location that used to be a salt trading center before the arrival of conquistadores.
 The salt was a hot commodity for the Muiskas because of it’s purpose to preserve food.
 It is located outside of Bogotá, so it was a perfect location to stop while on the way out to begin our journey.